 Things are not well in the gay cure therapy movement.

-15 US states have enacted laws banning conversion therapy for minors, while Malta became the first European country to do so in 2016.
+15 US states have enacted laws banning the practise for minors, while Malta became the first European country to do so in 2016.
 In the UK, the government is planning new measures to stamp out the practice with broad cross-party support.

 In the face of hostility, however, believers vow to go on.

-‘Ex-gay’ Matthew Grech admits he is still attracted to men
+Gay cure poster boy admits he is still attracted to men

-Once Gay tells the story of Matthew Grech, a singer who appeared on the Maltese version of The X Factor before speaking out about his ‘ex-gay’ lifestyle.
+Once Gay tells the story of Matthew Grech, a singer who appeared on the Maltese version of the X Factor before speaking out about his ‘ex-gay’ lifestyle.

 In the film, Grech speaks about his conversion to evangelical Christianity, his decision to stop having gay relationships, and his hope to be cured of same-sex attraction.